eilvelia/tdl/packages/tdl-tdlib-addon/README.md

 [![npm](https://img.shields.io/npm/v/tdl-tdlib-addon.svg)](https://www.npmjs.com/package/tdl-tdlib-addon)

-Node.js N-API addon that provides bindings to [TDLib][]'s libtdjson.
+A Node.js N-API addon that provides bindings to the [TDLib][]'s libtdjson shared library.

 It is meant to be used with the [tdl][] package.